tarakc02/rmapzen/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this verion, I have:

-* Re-worded the title and expanded the description in the DESCRIPTION file to provide more information on what 'Mapzen' is.
+* Edited the description in the DESCRIPTION file for clarity
+* Added more examples to the help pages

 ## Test environments
 * local ubuntu 16.04, R 3.4.1